PHOTO © András Dijkema

 PREMIÈRE MADAMA BUTTERFLY IN REYKJAVÍK

-The new production of Puccini’s Madama Butterfly (première: 4th of March 2023, conductor: Levente Török) by the Icelandic Opera in Reykjavík was a overwhelming success.
+The new production of Puccini’s Madama Butterfly (conductor: Levente Török) by the Icelandic Opera in Reykjavík was a overwhelming success.
 The performances are sold out and receive standing ovations.
 Due to the huge demand for tickets the Icelandic Opera announced an additional show.
 In the press:“The production by Michiel Dijkema was a window into another world.
 His staging was lively and powerful, sharp and balanced, with exactly the right amount of humor for such a sad subject. […] one of the best productions of the Icelandic Opera ever.”
 (Fréttablaðið) “At the fiercely hailed Butterfly premiere, the enormous hall is almost full of people of all ages […] smart spatial art […] optically overwhelming […] Artistically, and even more so socially, the Íslenska Óperan is on a remarkable path.”
 (Opernwelt)“Michiel Dijkema presented a Butterfly full of heart and humanity, with a staging that opened in a mood of sunshine and happiness and ended with an act of shocking violence. […] Dijkema produced a coup de théâtre for the closing moments” (Opera)

 -------